solaldunckel/SoulbindTalents/README.md

 # SoulbindTalents

-SoulbindTalents will integrate the SoulbindUI directly inside the Talent Frame.
+SoulbindTalents lets you access the Soulbinds UI via the Talent Frame.

 ## v1.0.2
 * Rebuilt the code